Colonial-Dev/exemplar/README.md

   - Exemplar statically knows what columns to expect, so `from_row` requires no extra inputs and makes no superfluous allocations.
 - Odd design choices for field-less `enum`s - they are inefficiently serialized as `TEXT` instead of `INTEGER`.
 This was nice for debugging, but I figured the faster option should be Exemplar's default.
 - `to_params_named(&row1).unwrap().to_slice().as_slice()).unwrap()`
+    - Equivalent to `row1.insert(&conn)` or `row1.bind_to(&stmt)` in Exemplar.
 - General `serde` overhead popping up, both at compile and runtime.
-  - Benchmarking shows that `serde_rusqlite` is ~20% slower on insert operations compared to Exemplar.
+  - Benchmarking shows that `serde_rusqlite` is ~25% slower on insert operations compared to Exemplar.
-  - Retrieval operations are equally fast, likely because the final conversion step is dwarfed by the time spent in SQLite code.
+  - Retrieval operations are equally fast, likely because the final conversion step is nothing compared to query calculation and I/O.

 ## Acknowledgements
 - `rusqlite`, for providing the foundation on which this library is built.